AndreCFerreira/Bird_individualID/Requirements/README.md

 ## Requirements
-Instructions given in this repository are meant to be used in a machine with a linux operating system installed (in our case we used [Ubuntu 18.04 LTS ](https://ubuntu.com/download/desktop))
+Instructions given in this repository are meant to be used in a machine with a linux operating system installed (in our case we used [Ubuntu 18.04 LTS ](https://ubuntu.com/download/desktop)).
-We also assume that readers are already aware that deep Learning is very computationally intensive and therefore have access to a computer with the minimum requirements for their project.
+Readers should be aware that deep Learning is very computationally intensive and therefore have access to a computer with the minimum requirements for their project.
 In our case we used a computer with 64gb RAM and a GPU nvidia RTX2070.
-Read this [guide]( https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) in order to understand the requirements for using deep learning.
+You can consult this [guide]( https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) in order to understand the requirements for using deep learning.

 We recommend installing python 3.x using [Anaconda](https://www.anaconda.com/distribution/).
 It is useful to work with anaconda python as it allows creating conda isolated environments that can contain different versions of Python and/or installed packages.